5 Best Practices to Secure Microsoft O365 Accounts

 Our customer Day & Zimmerman deployed Duo to all their users within days, and reduced the risk of account compromise.

 3. Scale MFA with SSO for Third-Party Cloud Applications

-When customers migrate to O365, Microsoft provides tools such as Azure AD Connect to help them move their on-premises identities into the cloud.
-An additional feature, Password Sync, allows passwords from on-premises AD to be replicated in Azure AD.
+When customers migrate to O365, Microsoft provides tools such as Microsoft Entra ID Connect to help them move their on-premises identities into the cloud.
+An additional feature, Password Sync, allows passwords from on-premises AD to be replicated in Microsoft Entra ID.
 However, Password Sync could expose admins to additional risks.
-If an admin account was compromised, attackers can laterally move into any cloud application that uses Azure AD identities.
+If an admin account was compromised, attackers can laterally move into any cloud application that uses Microsoft Entra ID identities.
 To mitigate this risk, Microsoft offers an option to disable Password Sync for admin accounts.
 The recommended and more secure option for admins is to enable single sign-on (SSO) with MFA for all cloud applications.